jl8n/jl8n.dev/README.md

 # jl8n.dev

-A webapp that showcases my development capabilities.
+A webapp to showcase some of my development capabilities using some of my favorite technologies and languages.

 This project is a work in progress.